 The legs of the Malay chicken are yellow with large scales and no feathers.
 The combs and wattles of the birds are a pale red color.
 Both the combs and wattles are small and sit close to the bird’s head.
 The beaks of these chickens are also yellow.
 These birds have a large head and hooded eyes, which give the chicken a rather intense stare.

 The Malay chicken is generally known as a flighty, skittish breed.
 They do not like to be confined and they do not like to be placed together with too many other chickens.
 Despite this, they are often used for show, which usually takes place in loud, confined spaces.

 Malay chickens are also considered to be quite aggressive.
 They are not a good choice for families with children or for beginner chicken keepers.
 They can also be aggressive to other chickens and may peck at or bully chickens they are not comfortable around.

 In addition, they have been known to pluck out the feathers of other chickens.
 Malay roosters can also become quite territorial and are generally very protective of their hens.
 They may act aggressively toward anyone, person or animal, who comes too close to their flock of hens.

-Malay roosters, however, are actually a good choice for anyone who has close neighbors or is looking for a bird that makes little sound.
+Malay roosters, however, are actually a good choice for anyone who has close neighbors or is looking for a bird that makes little sounds.
 The crow of the Malay is raspy and short.
 Although it may crow frequently, the rooster’s crow is not nearly as piercing or load as that of other chicken breeds.